 Is Competition in the Workplace a Good Thing?

 There’s a lot of value to healthy competition amongst employees, with an emphasis on “healthy.”
 Done right, it fosters teamwork and brings out the best in people.
 It can motivate employees to put in more effort and contributes to a winning mindset that enables higher performance.

 Together with increased innovation, a competitive workplace also benefits your organization by:

 - Encouraging new skills and interests.
 Learning new skills prepares an employee to tackle new tasks.
-Your business benefits by being able to react to unanticipated changes within the workforce quickly.
+Your business benefits by reacting quickly to unanticipated changes within the workforce.

 - Enhancing productivity.
 Team competitions encourage engagement and motivate people to want to help each other succeed.
 They’re also an excellent way for managers to spot leadership and initiative skills, which can lead to promotions and additional responsibilities.
 Those rewards, in turn, incite employees to work harder to achieve the same.